LeadRDRK/Carrotless/README.md

 5. Build the APK file and install it.

 # Configuration
-Carrotless is 100% compatible with umamusume-localify-android and similarly uses `/sdcard/Android/data/jp.co.cygames.umamusume` as the working directory.
+Carrotless is partially compatible with umamusume-localify-android but uses `/sdcard/Android/media/jp.co.cygames.umamusume` as the working directory.
 Simply put `config.json` and the files referenced in the `dicts` value of the config to the directory and you're all set.

-The original settings app can also be used.
-You can install it from [GitHub Releases](https://github.com/Kimjio/umamusume-localify-android/releases) or [Play Store](https://play.google.com/store/apps/details?id=com.kimjio.umamusumelocalify.settings)
+Starting from v0.2.0, the original project's settings app is no longer compatible with Carrotless.
+If needed, you must edit the config.json file manually.

 More info is available in the original project's [README](https://github.com/Kimjio/umamusume-localify-android/blob/main/README.md).